18F/uswds-jekyll/pages/support/FAQs.md

 ### Who can I contact for help using SCINet?
 Single user operational questions should be emailed to the VRSC scinet_vrsc@usda.gov (see also [How do I contact the VRSC for assistance?](#how-do-i-contact-the-vrsc-for-assistance)).

-Discussion that is relevant to other SCINet users such as questions about the best practices for research computations should be posted on the Basecamp message board.
-Access to [Basecamp](https://3.basecamp.com/3625179/projects/5538276) is provided during the SCINet account application process.
+Discussion that is relevant to other SCINet users such as questions about the best practices for research computations should be posted on the SCINet VRSC Basecamp message board.
+Access to [SCINet VRSC Basecamp](https://3.basecamp.com/3625179/projects/5538276) is provided during the SCINet account application process.
+For more about how to use Basecamp see the [SCINet VRSC Basecamp Forum page](https://usda-ars-gbru.github.io/scinet-site/support/basecamp/).

 Policy and development questions should be directed to the SCINet program manager, Stan Kosecki, or to your area representatives on the SCINet Scientific Advisory Committee (SAC), see the [SCINet People](https://usda-ars-gbru.github.io/scinet-site/team/) page.

 ### How do I use Basecamp?
-[Basecamp](https://3.basecamp.com/3625179/projects/5538276) is a forum used for communication with other SCINet users and the VRSC.
+[SCINet VRSC Basecamp](https://3.basecamp.com/3625179/projects/5538276) is a forum used for communication with other SCINet users and the VRSC.
 When you want to start a discussion that is relevant to other SCINet users such as questions about the best practices for research computations, you can post a question on the Basecamp message board or contribute to a discussion that someone else has already started.
 You can search old discussions in Basecamp by using the Find feature at the top of the page.
 For single user operational questions, please email the VRSC (see [How do I contact the VRSC for assistance?](#how-do-i-contact-the-vrsc-for-assistance)) instead of posting to Basecamp.
+For more about SCINet VRSC Basecamp see the [SCINet VRSC Basecamp Forum page](https://usda-ars-gbru.github.io/scinet-site/support/basecamp/).

-When your SCINet account is created, you will receive a welcome email and another email asking to join the Basecamp project.
-Please accept the invitation, create a Basecamp account and select your preferred email frequency.
+When your SCINet account is created, you will receive a welcome email and another email asking to join the SCINet VRSC Basecamp project.
+Please accept the invitation, create a Basecamp account, and select your preferred email frequency.
 This account is not connected to your SCINet or eAuthentication accounts.

 ### How do I acknowledge SCINet in my publications?